marksherriff/cs4730-f24-website/campaign.md

 "Well, that's the image ChatGPT gave me when I asked a few times before giving up," he says with a shrug.

 __Outcome: Advantage for encounter next time.
 No RE offered.__

+## Chapter 6: Asking Around (Thursday - 9/26)

+You decide to go back to Jymrian (?!?!?) to see if he knows anything about the Medallions.
+He tells you that he has heard that there's an orc warlord north of Lumineux that has bragged about having two of the Medallions.
+After a rather terrible role, Jymrian agrees to give your party horses and provisions for the journey north.

+__Outcome: Campaign RE-3: Physics offered.__